dingo-gw/dingo/docs/source/index.rst

 Dingo
 =====

 **Dingo** is a Python program for analyzing gravitational wave data using neural posterior estimation.
-It is based on the ideas presented in https://arxiv.org/abs/2106.12594.
+It contains code for

+* building training datasets,
+* training normalizing flows to estimate the posterior density, and
+* performing inference on real or simulated data.

+As training a network from scratch can be expensive, we intend to also distribute trained networks that can be used directly for inference.

 .. note::
    This project is under active development.

 .. toctree::
    :caption: Getting started
-   :maxdepth: 2
+   :maxdepth: 1

    installation
    overview
    quickstart

 .. toctree::
-   :caption: User guide
+   :caption: Advanced guide
-   :maxdepth: 2
+   :maxdepth: 1

    sbi
    design_philosophy